173TECH/sayn/docs/tasks/autosql.md

 ## Using `autosql` In `incremental` Mode

-If you do not want to have a full refresh of your tables, you can use the `autosql` task with `incremental` `materialisation`.
-This is extremely useful for large data volumes when full refresh would be too long.
+`autosql` tasks support loads incrementally, which is extremely useful for large data volumes when full refresh (`materialisation: table`) would be infeasible.

-SAYN `autosql` tasks with `incremental` materialisation require a `delete_key`.
-Please see below an example:
+We set an `autosql` task as incremental by:
+1. Setting `materialisation` to `incremental`
+2. Defining a `delete_key`

 !!! example "autosql in incremental mode"
     ```yaml